Investigating the Impact of Soil Models on GPR in Wind Turbine Grounding Systems Across Various Geographical Regions

 Omid Heydari, Hassan Moradi, Shahram Karimi, Hamdi Abdi

 Abstract Grounding systems in wind turbines are critical for lightning protection and managing GPR.
 This study investigates the influence of different soil models (uniform, two-layer, and three-layer) on GPR across six distinct geographical regions: desert, forest, agricultural, mountainous, coastal, and frozen.
 Simulations were performed using the CDEGS software on a standard grounding system comprising a ring electrode, horizontal electrodes, and vertical electrodes.
 The results reveal a strong dependence of GPR on soil characteristics and regional conditions.
 In desert regions, the high resistivity of dry soil significantly increases GPR, whereas in coastal areas, water-saturated layers markedly reduce GPR.
 In frozen regions, surface layer freezing substantially elevates GPR despite lower resistivity in deeper layers.
 The study demonstrates that increasing the complexity of the soil model (i.e., the number of layers) does not necessarily mitigate GPR, underscoring the need for region-specific data in grounding system design.
 Numerical results show the largest peak GPR for the uniform model in the frozen region during winter (≈2,197,587 V), reduced to 802,833.2 V with the three-layer model (≈63.5% reduction).
-Overall, in high-resistivity regions (desert, mountainous, frozen) multilayer models yield substantial GPR reductions, whereas in coastal areas changes in soil model cause only minor decreases (≈13.5%).
+Overall, in high-resistivity regions (desert, mountainous, frozen), multilayer models yield substantial GPR reductions, whereas in coastal areas, changes in the soil model cause only minor decreases (≈13.5%).
 These findings highlight the importance of tailoring grounding system designs to geographical conditions, potentially enhancing the safety and efficiency of wind turbines against lightning strikes.

-Investigating Energy Consumption Reduction Strategies and their Effect on the Renewable Electricity Price: A Case Study of a Climate-Compatible Villa in Saman, Iran
+Investigating Energy Consumption Reduction Strategies and Their Effect on the Renewable Electricity Price: A Case Study of a Climate-Compatible Villa in Saman, Iran

 Abstract The main objective of this study is to evaluate the impact of building energy efficiency measures on the cost of solar electricity in a climate-compatible villa located in the suburbs of Saman, Chaharmahal and Bakhtiari Province, Iran.
 Enhancing building energy efficiency while lowering the cost of renewable electricity generation is particularly vital in Iran’s off-grid residential sector, where growing energy demand and dependence on fossil fuels necessitate sustainable, climate-compatible solutions.
 A baseline case and five optimization scenarios were modeled using DesignBuilder (v6.1.0.6) to estimate annual energy consumption, followed by techno–economic–environmental assessment of an off-grid solar–battery–diesel generator system using HOMER (v2.81).
 Results show that the net present cost (NPC) of the baseline system is $947,243, with cost reductions of 17.6%, 5.4%, 22.7%, 63.1%, and 79.5% achieved through polystyrene insulation, green roof, UPVC windows, VRF HVAC, and all measures combined, respectively.
 The optimal integrated scenario also reduces annual emissions by ~130 tons and increases the return on investment (ROI) by 146%.
 This work uniquely couples building-level energy efficiency modeling with techno–economic–environmental optimization of a hybrid off-grid PV– Battery–Diesel generator system, quantifying for the first time how demand-side measures propagate into key renewable electricity cost metrics in off-grid residential contexts.
 These findings highlight the substantial economic and environmental benefits of combining building optimization strategies with renewable energy deployment in off-grid residential applications.